Version: 1.3

 file all with the same label without conflict.

-attribute specifies how many bytes to
+The size attribute specifies how many bytes to

 reserve for a TEXT file.
 It is required and